A Guide for Curiosity Untamed as a Open ‘N’ Go Homeschool program.

 One of the hardest things about homeschooling without the use of a full curriculum is determining what your year may look like.
-Make your own Untamed guidebook for your family.
+One way to kick it off strong is making your own Curiosity Untamed guidebook for your family.
 A couple days planning can net you a year’s worth of scalable things to do.

 Look at Your Calendar

 Look at your calendar and note how many weeks of school you will be using this for, as well as the topics you wish to cover.
 For PreK-8th grade you can find badges that generally can be completed in about a week.
 However, there is no need to rush through badges.